moodlebox/moodlebox/README.md

 The code is available at [https://github.com/martignoni/make-moodlebox](https://github.com/martignoni/make-moodlebox).

-An [prepared disk image](https://moodlebox.net/downloading/) of the latest released version is [available for downloading](https://moodlebox.net/downloading/), cloning on your microSD card and using out of the box on your Raspberry Pi 3.
+A [prepared disk image](https://moodlebox.net/downloading/) of the latest released version is [available for downloading](https://moodlebox.net/downloading/), cloning on your microSD card and using out of the box on your Raspberry Pi 3.

 ### Release notes